-H2/6 LIGHT GREEN/BLACK (-) factory disarm output
+H2/6 LIGHT GREEN/BLACK (-) factory disarm

-This wire sends a negative pulse every time the remote start is activated or the doors are unlocked.
+This wire sends a negative pulse every time the remote start is activated , channel 2 is activated (programmable on/off) or when the doors are unlocked with the remote.
 This can be used to pulse the disarm wire of the vehicle's factory anti-theft device.
 Use a relay to send a (-) or (+) pulse to the disarm wire as shown in the following diagrams.